DaveSkender/Stock.Indicators/docs/GUIDE.md

 Most indicators require that you provide historical quote data and additional configuration parameters.

-You can get historical quotes from your favorite stock data provider.
+You must get historical quotes from your own stock data provider.
-Historical price data is an `IEnumerable` of the `Quote` class ([see below](#historical-quotes)); however, it can also be supplied as a generic [custom quote type](#using-custom-quote-classes) if you prefer to use your own quote model.
+Historical price data must be provided as an `IEnumerable` of the `Quote` class ([see below](#historical-quotes)); however, it can also be supplied as a generic [custom quote type](#using-custom-quote-classes) if you prefer to use your own quote model.

 For additional configuration parameters, default values are provided when there is an industry standard.
 You can, of course, override these and provide your own values.

 ### Example usage

-All indicator methods will produce all possible results for the provided history -- it is not just a single data point returned.
+All indicator methods will produce all possible results for the provided history as a time series dataset -- it is not just a single data point returned.
 For example, if you provide 3 years worth of quote history for the SMA method, you'll get 3 years of SMA result values.

 ```csharp
 using Skender.Stock.Indicators;